Mailgun vs Sparkpost

 Which is more popular, Mailgun or Sparkpost?

-On the Knock platform, Mailgun handled 100M–500M messages from January 22nd to April 22nd compared to <1M for Sparkpost.
-Mailgun is currently trending upward in adoption, while Sparkpost volume has remained stable.
+On the Knock platform, Mailgun handled 100M–500M messages from February 10th to May 11th compared to <1M for Sparkpost.
+Mailgun volume has remained stable, while Sparkpost is seeing declining volume.

 Can I use both Mailgun and Sparkpost together?